 Pursuant to the Charter, the Port Commission prepares an annual budget.

 The Board of Port Commissioners meets on the second and fourth Wednesday of each month and may meet in additional special sessions.
-For the Port Commission meeting schedule, go here.
+Visit the Port Commission meeting schedule to view all meetings.
 Meetings are subject to change.
-To review meeting agendas, minutes and meeting cancellations, go here.
-To sign up to receive meetings agendas, minutes or other Port announcements, go here.
+View our Agendas and Minutes page to review meeting agendas, minutes and meeting cancellations.
+To sign up to receive meetings agendas and other Port announcements, use our Sign-Up form.

 Kastrop was first appointed to the Port Commission in June of 2008 and reappointed in 2012 and 2016.
 She is the second woman ever to be appointed to the commission and the first woman to serve as Chair.
 She is Vice President of The Kastrop Group, Inc. architectural firm, and has a background in financial analysis.
 Her husband Michael is President and Principal Architect of the business.
 They have two adult sons.